ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 The text in the "j" and "o" names can include international characters.
 The text will be in natural language, chosen by the DNS administrator to match its expected audience.
-If the text is in a language not known to the end-user, the client can use the "l" (language) field to identify the language of the text and translate it to the user's preferred language.
+If the text is provided in a language not known to the end-user, the client can use the "l" (language) field to identify the language of the text and translate it to the user's preferred language.

 To reduce DNS message size the generated JSON SHOULD be as short as